Safeguard the Children

 All parents and any school volunteer (step-parent, legal guardian, grandparent, family member 18+, caregiver, etc) must be in full compliance by submitting the following to HFS and HF Church by August 14, 2017:

 2) Current VIRTUS® Training Certificate / VIRTUS® Re-Certification Training Certificate

 3) Signed “Archdiocesan Guidelines for Interacting with Minors” form

-Note: Every HFS volunteer (parent, grandparent, family member 18+, caregiver etc.) must have submitted the above mentioned requirements to both Holy Family School AND Holy Family Church prior to signing up to volunteer for supervising children in any capacity such as driving students to a field trip, serving hot lunch, attending overnight trips, coaching, scouting, supervising students in the drama program or any parish program where an individual will be volunteering with or around children.
+Note: Every HFS volunteer (parent, step-parent, grandparent, legal guardian, family member 18+, caregiver etc.) must have submitted the above mentioned requirements to both Holy Family School AND Holy Family Church prior to signing up to volunteer for supervising children in any capacity such as driving students to a field trip, serving hot lunch, attending overnight trips, coaching, scouting, supervising students in the drama program or any parish program where an individual will be volunteering with or around children.

 Safeguard the Children Sessions:

 To find a class and register please go to VIRTUS Registration – Click on Los Angeles Archdiocese, San Gabriel Region for classes closest to Holy Family.

 - Virtus®: “Protecting God’s Children” (Expires after four years) Must register for session’s on-line.
 As of 07/07/17 the following are either at HFS or the closest to HFS.